Supported Site University of Missouri-Columbia: Early Teaching Experience

 - Coordinating the program involves communication with a multitude of people (MU students, Columbia Public Schools teachers and administrators, MU College of Education administrators and faculty, and PhysTEC faculty and TIR).

-- Choosing content for weekly preparation meetings with LA's is challenging, since LA's are placed with different host teachers, who were at varying points in the curriculum.
+- Reviewing content and pedagogy for weekly preparation meetings with LAs is challenging, since LAs are placed with different host teachers, who were at varying points in the curriculum.

-- MU has committed cost-matching funds to sustain the LA program, our most effective recruiting tool, for at least 3 years post-funding.
+- MU has committed cost-matching funds to sustain the LA program, our most effective recruiting tool, for at least three years post-funding.

-- We have found that the timing of the visits to upper-level courses needs to be approximately 3 weeks before the deadline for the LA applications, or students will lose motivation to apply.
+- We have found that the timing of the visits to upper-level courses needs to be approximately three weeks before the deadline for the LA applications, or students will lose motivation to apply.

-- Application deadlines need to be set for ~3 weeks before the end of the semester, to be ready to place students by the beginning of the next semester.
+- Application deadlines need to be set for about three weeks before the end of the semester, to be ready to place students by the beginning of the next semester.

-- The LA program began in September 2012, with all 9 LA's placed in 9th grade physics courses, ~5 hours/week (same period/group of 9 th graders each day).
+- The LA program began in 2012-2013, with all nine LAs placed in ninth grade physics courses, for about five hours per week (same period and group of ninth graders each day).
+In 2013-2014, an additional 11 LAs were added.

-- The 9th grade physics curriculum at Columbia Public Schools was adopted from the MU "A TIME for Physics First" project (http://physicsfirstmo.org/), currently sponsored by an NSF MSP grant.
-The LA's were enthusiastic about learning how to teach the modeling and inquiry based curriculum, in comparison to a more traditional approach.
-Missouri teachers currently enrolled in the professional development courses for "A TIME for Physics First" are supportive of the training of future teachers who will be well-prepared to fill a Physics First teaching vacancy.
+- The ninth grade physics curriculum at Columbia Public Schools was adopted from the MU "A TIME for Physics First" project ( http://physicsfirstmo.org/ ), currently sponsored by an NSF Math and Science Partnership grant.
+The LAs were enthusiastic about learning how to teach the modeling and inquiry based curriculum, in comparison to a more traditional approach.
+Missouri teachers currently enrolled in the professional development courses for "A TIME for Physics First" are supportive of the training of future teachers who will be well prepared to fill a Physics First teaching vacancy.